paulbrom/hmr-redux-mapper/docs/Build_and_Contribute.md

 <h4>Special note about unit testing the reduxMapperLoader</h4>

-While the reduxMapperLoader does use conventional Jasmine unit tests, the calls made by `getComponentFromReduxMapper` to various functions like `loadModule`, `injectReducer` and `injectSaga` are recorded in a `callsSeen` array whose calls are verified in the unit test.
+While the reduxMapperLoader does use conventional Jasmine unit tests, calls made by `getComponentFromReduxMapper` to various functions like `loadModule`, `injectReducer` and `injectSaga` are recorded in a `callsSeen` array whose calls are verified in the unit test.
 This means that if you change the behavior of the redux-mapper when it comes to making these calls, or change the unit test data referred to by the mapper (the reducer map from the **simple-combined**